-C.Uma and Dr. K. Jeyakodi (2017) in their paper "Women through titled empowerment with entrepreneurship special evidence from "concluded that Tamilnadu rural areas the motivational factors for women entrepreneurship should be much bigger and larger for women to enhance their entrepreneurial performance.
+C.Uma and Dr. K. Jeyakodi (2017) in their paper titled "Women empowerment through entrepreneurship with special evidence from Tamilnadu rural areas "concluded that the motivational factors for women entrepreneurship should be much bigger and larger for women to enhance their entrepreneurial performance.